MGCodesandStats/mgcodesandstats.github.io/README.md

 - Time series forecasting of sales data using tools such as ARIMA and Prophet.
 - Use of Bayesian analysis to quantify effects of interventions, e.g. effects of factors such as economic shifts or marketing campaigns on consumer interest for a product.

 Are you working on a similar type of problem that you wish to discuss?
-If you feel that my expertise can be of help to you, feel free to [e-mail](mailto:contact@michael-grogan.com) me to set up an initial discussion regarding the same.
+If you feel that my expertise can be of help to you, feel free to [e-mail](mailto:contact@michael-grogan.com) me to set up an initial discussion.

 ## Frequently used techniques and technologies